 Parliamentary motion

-The motion «For greater room for manoeuvre in the procurement of medical devices to supply the Swiss population» by member of the Council of States Damian Müller (20.3211) was approved by both Councils and referred to the Federal Council on 28 November 2022.
+On 28 November 2022, the Federal Assembly adopted Motion 20.3211 «For greater room for manoeuvre in the procurement of medical devices to supply the Swiss population» and referred it to the Federal Council.

 The current legislation on medical devices remains in force.